Antiferromagnetic and spin spiral correlations in the doped two-dimensional Hubbard model: gauge symmetry, Ward identities, and dynamical mean-field theory analysis: Dynamical mean-field theory approach

 $T^{\mu \nu \pm}_{{\mathbf{k}}} = (t^{\mu\nu}_{{\mathbf{k}}-{\mathbf{Q} }/2} \pm t^{\mu\nu}_{{\mathbf{k}}+{\mathbf{Q}}/2})/{2}$, $t^{mn}_k = { \partial}^2\epsilon_{\mathbf{k}}/({\partial k^{m}\partial k^{n}})$.

 Below we consider the results of the numerical calculations, performed within CT-QMC method, realized in iQIST package \cite{iQIST}, keeping 160 (positive and negative) fermionic Matsubara frequencies.
 We also use corrections on the finiteness of frequency box, see Refs. \onlinecite {My_BS,MyEDMFT}.
 We have verified that for static self-energies and vertices the mean field results for the susceptibilities are reproduced (see also Appendix \ref {SectMF}).
-In the DMFT calculations below for simplicity we consider zero external staggered magnetic field $h = 0$.
+In the DMFT calculations below for simplicity we consider zero external staggered magnetic field $h = 0$. {The wave vector ${\mathbf Q}$ of magnetic instability in the chargon sector is obtained from the minimum of smallest eigenvalue of $1 - U \phi_{\mathbf{Q},0}$, see Appendix \ref{Det}}.